ParentSquare/faulty/README.md

 - [semian](https://github.com/Shopify/semian): A resiliency toolkit that
   includes circuit breakers.
-It uses adapters to auto-wire circuits, and it has only host-local storage by design.
+It uses adapters to auto-wire circuits, and it has only in-memory storage by design.
 - [circuitbox](https://github.com/yammer/circuitbox): Similar in design to
   Faulty, but with a different API.
 It uses Moneta to abstract circuit storage to allow any key-value store.